Focus and Themes

-Research seminar Working Dynamics of Migrant Networking presented by visiting scholar Dr Peter Lugosi, Oxford Brookes University at Southern Cross University on 22 Monday August from 3-4pm.
+Research seminar Working Dynamics of Migrant Networking was presented by visiting scholar Dr Peter Lugosi, Oxford Brookes University at Southern Cross University on 22 August from 3-4pm.

 - Call for papers for Special Issue of the Journal of Hospitality and Tourism Management themed ‘A critical lens on hospitality and tourism work’